zhishan03/emojiphrases/README.md

+# EmojiPhrases:

-# emojiphrases: A REST API with Ktor where users post Emoji Phrases!
+#### This is a REST API with Ktor where users share their Emoji Phrases.

 #### Emoji Phrases: Phrases that are encoded in emojis